Trying (and Failing) to Become a Morning Runner

 But when I wake up again an hour later, I’m racked with disappointment.
 I’ve failed in my quest to become a morning runner—yet again.

 Because believe it or not, I’ve been doing this same thing off and on for 12 years, ever since I had my first kid and realized time was a precious commodity.

 Why become a morning runner?
-I read an article seemingly every month about the many benefits.
+I read an article seemingly every month about the many benefits and perks of morning running.
 There are so many reasons to do it, both practical and scientific.

 You finish early.
 When you do your runs first thing in the morning, there’s nothing that gets in your way.
 You don’t risk your run being KO’d by a sick child, a deadline at work, or an unexpected emergency, as happens so often when you run at the end of the day.